peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

 Zero if the values are equal; a negative number if this instance is less, or a positive number if this instance is greater.

+<a id="CompareTo_long"></a>
+### CompareTo

+    public int CompareTo(
+        long intOther);

+Compares the mathematical values of this object and another object, accepting NaN values.
+This method currently uses the rules given in the CompareToValue method, so that it it is not consistent with the Equals method, but it may change in a future version to use the rules for the CompareToTotal method instead.

+<b>Parameters:</b>

+ * <i>intOther</i>: The parameter  <i>intOther</i>
+ is a 64-bit signed integer.

+<b>Return Value:</b>

+Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value, or 0 if both values are equal.

 <a id="CompareTo_PeterO_Numbers_ERational"></a>
 ### CompareTo